 The finance team and stakeholders and all want to see a return in their investment, and this can change the overall goals and potential outcomes for a campaign, be they long-term or short-term.

 Increasingly, decision makers want to understand how their campaigns are performing today, how they’re affecting this month or quarter’s revenue, and ultimately decide whether the campaign is worth continuing with.

 In this week’s episode of the Life in Digital Podcast, Ed caught up with Matthew Newcomb, CEO of Inskin Media, the global leader in delivering unmissable and unforgettable digital advertising campaigns for brands.
-Through specialised formats, the Inskin team help enable brands to stand out and gain attention online.
+Through specialized formats, the Inskin team helps enable brands to stand out and gain attention online.